Glinary/sample-API/README.md

 # sample-API
-A repository to practice a RESTful API implementation that uses Maven, PostgresSQL, Java, and Spring Boot framework in an integrated pipeline.
+A repository to practice a RESTful API implementation that uses Maven, PostgreSQL, Java, and Spring Boot framework in an integrated pipeline.